spyoungtech/iterm2-crypto-ticker-statusbar/README.md

 When prompted, select **Full Environment** then select **Long-Running Daemon**

-Specify the **Save As** name `cryptoticker` and **PyPI Dependencies** as `aiohttp`.
+Specify the **Save As** name `cryptoticker` and **PyPI Dependencies** as `aiohttp`. `aiodns` is optional, but recommended.

 If you haven't downloaded a python runtime for iTerm, you'll be prompted to do so.

 Copy the cryptoticker.py to the iterm environment:
 ```
 cp ./cryptoticker.py ~/Library/Application Support/iTerm2/Scripts/cryptoticker/cryptoticker/cryptoticker.py
 ```
-5. Move cryptoticker into the AutoLaunch folder (create this directory if it does not exist)
+Move cryptoticker into the AutoLaunch folder (create this directory if it does not exist)
 ```
 mv ~/Library/Application Support/iTerm2/Scripts/cryptoticker ~/Library/Application Support/iTerm2/Scripts/AutoLaunch/cryptoticker
 ```